How to stop those nuisance calls

 - Keep voicemail or answerphone messages short – don’t give too much info and never say you can’t take calls because you’re away from home.

-- Change your Phone Book listing – only give away essential info in your listing.
+- Change your home phone listing in phone book – only give away essential info in your listing.
 If it has anything else, like marital status or gender, it's best to delete it.
 To do this, get in touch with us.

 - Use a screening feature like ‘call guardian’ or ‘caller display’ – if your phone’s got a display, you can use it to see who’s calling before deciding whether or not to answer.
 Some phones come with screening, which means you can find out who is calling before picking up.